sequenceiq/cloudbreak-docs/docs/aws/ui/network.md

 templates for multiple subnets `10.0.0.0/24`, `10.0.1.0/24`, `10.0.2.0/24` with the same VPC and IGW identifiers.

->**IMPORTANT:** Make sure the define subnet here doesn't overlap with any of your already deployed subnet in the VPC, because of the validation only happens after the cluster creation starts.
+>**IMPORTANT:** Make sure the define subnet here doesn't overlap with any of your already deployed subnet in the VPC, because the validation only happens after the cluster creation starts.

 >In case of existing subnet make sure you have enough room within your network space for the new instances.